Heavy-duty duct tape

 If toilet still leaks, replace flapper with same model.

-TIP: Adjusting chain is trial and error; flush toilet several times to test mechanism.
+Adjusting chain is trial and error; flush toilet several times to test mechanism.